👀 SQL LEAD and LAG Functions: Access Previous and Next Row Values in SQL

 • Predict next values, e.g. upcoming appointments, stockouts, or renewals

-🧱 Core Syntax
+🧱 Core SQL Syntax for LEAD() and LAG()

 SQL example: Use LAG() to get the previous order amount by customer, and LEAD() to find the next delivery date by product, ordered by order date.